POLIN – The Jewish Museum in Warsaw

 But two things stalled the progress: funds and support of the Polish government.
 In 2005, the dream became a reality when the Polish Minister of Culture not only provided full government backing but also massive financial support.

 The total amount used in the construction process hovered around 130 million USD, with 80 million USD financial aid from the government and 50 million USD donations from both foreign and local businesses.
-No other museum in Poland costs more in construction than the POLIN Museum in Warsaw, making it the most expensive museum ever in the country.
+No other museum in Poland costs more in construction than the POLIN Museum in

 Visitors will be entertained to a millennium of Polish Jewish history.
 Before the start of the Second World War, more than 3 million Jews called Poland home.
 The country had the world’s largest Jewish population.